 Good mouth hygiene is essential to avoid diseases of the mouth and rotting teeth.
 Homeless shelters often provide dental items to those who seek them.
 Shelters only accept dental hygienic products that are unused or unopened.
 Items with a high demand include toothbrushes, toothpaste, floss, and mouthwash.
 For mouthwash and toothpaste, shelters typically prefer them in travel sizes for easy transportation and distribution.

 Toiletries are much appreciated by homeless shelters.
 The supply of these items depletes quickly at shelters, so they are nearly always welcome.
 Access to toiletries used for bathing can have a great influence on people’s mental health.
 Regular bathing can improve mood and self-esteem.
 This confidence can make a world of difference to people and families who are financially struggling.
-If you’d like to collect toiletries for donations, make sure to add a few of the following:
+If you’d like to collect toiletries for donations or create hygiene gift kits, make sure to add a few of the following:

 - Shampoo and conditioner